 Almost as soon I had found out about MAME, I joined the team and began learning how to emulate the arcade games of my youth.
 As the project grew, I began to see patterns emerge that compelled me to step up and reinvent the architecture of the system to exploit them.
 Eventually, I got the chance to lead the project and start a move from C to C++.

-Eventually, after 15 years of intense work, I had to set it aside after the birth of my son.
+And then, after 15 years of intense work, I had to set it aside after the birth of my son.
 Along the way, I did also explore some other arcade emulation approaches, meet a lot of cool people at gatherings, and even give some talks.

 Most of my MAME work was done in the bright spotlight, and so there is a lot of documentation and information about what I worked on: